Homeowners Insurance Endorsements

 - Watercraft Endorsement: You can add a watercraft endorsement policy rider which will add coverage for any boat that you own or use.
-It protects you against damages happening during boating, while the boat is docked, liability protection and medical fees associated with a boating accident.
+It protects you against damages happening during boating or while the boat is docked, as well as liability protection and medical fees associated with a boating accident.

 - Theft Coverage: Theft coverage provides protection against theft for your personal assets.
 Different types of this endorsement are available based on the type of insurance policy you have.
 Check with your insurance company to see what type of theft coverage is available.

 - Secondary Residence Premises Endorsement: This endorsement adds coverage to your homeowner’s policy for a vacation home.
 Purchasing the endorsement may be a cheaper option than purchasing a separate policy for a secondary residence.

 - Personal Injury Endorsement: A personal injury endorsement adds liability protection to your homeowner’s insurance policy for things such as false arrest, wrongful eviction, slander, defamation, personal and advertising injury legal liability, and other types of personal injuries that are harmful but are not actual physical damage to the body.